Deepakkumarpradhann/Application-2-Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates/README.md

 ## Visualizations
 - Daily weather summaries and trends can be visualized using tools like `matplotlib`.
-- Example visualizations include line charts for temperature trends and bar charts for dominant weather conditions.
+- Example visualizations include line charts for temperature trends and bar charts for dominant weather conditi

 ## Testing
 - **Unit Tests**: Validate temperature conversion and data processing.